appserver-io/appserver/README.md

 [Deployment](#deployment)
 [Uninstall](#uninstall)

+# Semantic Versioning

+appserver.io follows semantic versioning.
+For the purpose of defining a public API we introduced [appserver.io specific `PSRs`](http://appserver.io/get-started/psrs.html).
+These PSRs are the core to appserver.io's public API, but within their own definition and versioning, meaning that **semantic versioning applies to these PSRs and not the appserver package itself**.

 # Installation

-Besides supporting several operating systems and their specific ways of installing software, we also support several ways of getting this software.
-So to get your appserver.io package you might do any of the following:
+appserver.io can be installed on several operating systems.
+It also supports several methods of acquiring the software.
+To get your appserver.io package you can do one of the following:

 * Download one of our [**releases**](<https://github.com/appserver-io/appserver/releases>)
   right from this repository which provide tested install packages

-* Grab any of our [**nightlies**](<http://builds.appserver.io/>) from our project page to get bleeding edge install packages which still might have some bugs
+* Grab any of our [**nightlies**](<http://builds.appserver.io/>) from our project page to get bleeding edge install packages, (and may also containg bugs - only for testing and not for production use!!)

 * Build your own package using [ANT](<http://ant.apache.org/>)!
 To do so clone the [runtime](<https://github.com/appserver-io-php/runtime>) first.
-Then update at least the `os.family` and `os.distribution` build properties according to your environment and build the appserver with the ANT `build` and `create-package` target
+Then update at least the `os.family` and `os.distribution` build properties according to your environment and build the appserver with the ANT `build` and `create-package` target.

 The package will install with these basic default characteristics: